Anne De Biasi

-Jack Rayburn is the Government Relations Manager at Trust for America's Health.
+Jack Rayburn is a Senior Government Relations Manager at Trust for America's Health.
 He works on all TFAH government relations priorities related to obesity and chronic disease prevention and co-leads efforts on health reform.
 He has a diverse legislative portfolio that includes agriculture, education, transportation, and other areas that impact the availability and accessibility of healthy choices.
 He also handles issues related to health care financing.
 He previously served as Policy Aide for U.S. Senator Mark Udall (D-CO) for all health care issues.
 Mr. Rayburn also worked at the Healthcare Leadership Council on health information technology and health care quality and for the Senate Health, Education, Labor, and Pensions Committee under the chairmanship of the late Senator Edward Kennedy (D-MA).
 He has a Bachelors of Science in Biology with a pre-medical concentration from Georgetown University and a Masters in Public Health from The George Washington University.

 Rebecca Salay is the Director of Government Relations at the Trust for America's Health (TFAH), ensuring the group's public policy agenda is implemented at all levels of government: federal, state and local.
 Prior to joining TFAH, she was the Associate Director of Government Affairs at the Center for American Progress, where she worked on health reform, education, work/life balance, LGBT and poverty issues.
 Ms. Salay began her career on Capitol Hill, where she served for nearly 10 years on the staff of Congresswoman Rosa DeLauro (D-CT).
 In her most senior position in that office, as legislative director, she oversaw the Congresswoman's legislative agenda with a focus on health care, working women, and Appropriations and Budget Committee work.
 Ms. Salay also has a unique understanding of international health issues, having worked for nearly three years at the National Heart Forum in London.
 She previously served in the Clinton White House as associate director of research in the Communications Office, and as a senior health policy associate at the National Partnership for Women and Families.
 Ms. Salay holds an MSC in International Health Policy from the London School of Economics, and a B.A. in Political Science from Drew University.